AdobeDocs/experience-manager-pattern-detection.en/help/aso.md

 * Upgrading with unsupported features may result in a failed upgrade and a non-functional application.

 ## Possible solutions {#solutions}

+>[!CONTEXTUALHELP]
+>id="aemcloud_bpa_aso_guidance"
+>title="Implementation Guidance"
+>abstract="Information exposed via ASO code provides general information for your AEM environments including version, product add-ons, system level information and this should be reviewed for any unsupported products or features in AEM as a Cloud Service.
+Reach out to Adobe Support for help & clarifications."
+>additional-url="https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html" text="Experience Cloud Support"

 * AEM upgrades with unsupported products or features are not recommended and may not supported.
 * Review the [release notes](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/release-notes/release-notes/release-notes-current.html) to learn about the latest changes in AEM as a Cloud Service.